Man who had sex with a man

 The safety of the blood supply remains paramount.
 The Commission of Inquiry on the Blood System in Canada, which was formed in the wake of the contaminated blood scandal, recommended that the principle of safety take precedence over all other principles and policies.
 Recent experience demonstrates that the change announced will not increase the risk.
-The 12-month temporary exclusion is based on scientific findings.
-It is supported by the groups that represent people who receive transfusions.
-It also takes into account the experience of other countries with similar practises in managing the blood system, specifically Great Britain, Australia, New Zealand and Sweden.
+The 3-month temporary exclusion is based on scientific findings.

 Man who had sex with a man are at higher risk for HIV than the general population.
-The frequency of HIV infection still remains much higher among homosexual men.
-HIV prevalence is over 10% in this group compared to well below 1% among heterosexuals or lesbians.
+The frequency of HIV infection still remains much higher among this group.
+HIV prevalence is close to 15% in this group compared to well below 1% among heterosexuals or lesbians.

 Yes, every plasma donation is tested and qualified.
 To learn more, see safety measures.